-Download the latest version of Raspbian if you haven’t already.
-This guide requires the full version of Jessie — not the “Lite” edition — as some of the setup requires the graphical user interface.
+Download the latest full (not “Lite”) version of Raspberry Pi OS or Raspbian from the official Pi downloads page.
 You’ll also need a keyboard, mouse and monitor attached.
 Write the OS to an 8GB or larger SD card, insert in the Raspberry Pi and power it up.
-After a minute or two you’ll see the Raspian desktop.
+After a minute or two you’ll see the Pi desktop.

 - Change hostname to distinguish it from other Raspberry Pi systems on the network